 Abstract

 This article examines the biographies of West African fuqahāʾ in Aḥmad Bābā al-Tinbuktī’s (d.
-1036/1627) ṭabaqāt works.
-Out of the more than seven hundred entries about the life and works of Mālikī ʿulamāʾ featured in the works Nayl al-ibithāj and Kifāyat al-muḥtāj, a peculiar characteristic of the fourteen tarājim of scholars of West African origin, is that they belong almost exclusively on scholars from the author’s hometown, Timbuktu, in the same self-centered manner of the so-called Timbuktu Chronicles and refer to intellectual activities carried out basically by members of the powerful Aqīt household, to which the author belonged.
-This study contextualizes these biographies in the 10th/16th-century West African tradition of Islamic learning and Islamic jurisprudence, as well as in the historical and sociopolitical context in which it took place and situates them in Timbuktu’s 11th/17th-century self-conscious historiographical tradition and in the beginnings of the ideological foundations of bīḍān hegemony.
+1036/1627) ṭabaqāt.
+Out of the more than 700 entries about the life and works of Mālikī ulamāʾ featured in Nayl al-ibtihāj and Kifāyat al-muḥtāj, it is peculiar that the 14 tarājim of scholars of West African origin relate almost exclusively to those from the author’s hometown, Timbuktu, in the same parochial manner as the Timbuktu Chronicles and refer to intellectual activities chiefly of members of the powerful Aqīt household to which the author belonged.
+This study contextualizes these biographies within the tenth-/sixteenth-century West African tradition of Islamic learning and Islamic jurisprudence as well as within the general historical and sociopolitical context and situates them within Timbuktu’s eleventh-/seventeenth-century self-conscious historiographical tradition and the ideological beginnings of bīḍān hegemony.

-Keywords: Aḥmad Bābā al-Tinbuktī, history of West Africa, Islam in West Africa, Mālikism, fiqh
+Keywords: Aḥmad Bābā al-Tinbuktī, West African history, Islam in West Africa, Mālikism, fiqh

-Shortly before the beginning of West Africa’s historiographical tradition in the 11th/17th-century, the first local African narrative about Islamic scholarship south of the Sahara was included in the work Nayl al-ibtihāj through the biographies of scholars from the Sahel (Arabic sāḥil, “shore”) featured in it by its author, Aḥmad Bābā al-Tinbuktī (d.
+Shortly before the West African historiographical tradition began in the eleventh/seventeenth century, the first local African narrative about Islamic scholarship south of the Sahara was incorporated into the work Nayl al-ibtihāj.
+It features biographies of scholars from the Sahel written by Aḥmad Bābā al-Tinbuktī (d.
 1036/1627), one of premodern West Africa’s best known intellectual figures.
-As a precursor to the interest payed to the ʿulamāʾ by the so-called Timbuktu Chronicles, al-Saʿdī’s Tārīkh al-sūdān and the writings of Ibn al-Mukhtār, Aḥmad Bābā al-Tinbuktī’s description of the religious, intellectual and sociopolitical activities of Timbuktu’s scholarly elite during the Songhay Empire’s golden age shares a distinctive approach with these later works, which were written during the period of Saʿdid domination over a great part of the Niger Bend (999/1591–1070/1659): they portray the Timbuktu fuqahāʾ as paramount over scholars from other West African locations.
-In the same way but one step beyond, the biographies of West African ʿulamāʾ featured in al-Tinbuktī’s biographical works belong almost exclusively to scholars from the author’s own household, the illustrious and powerful Aqīt clan, settled in Timbuktu.
-This study aims to reflect on the neglection of jurists from other Timbuktu households as well as from other West African locations and relate it to the contexts in which Aḥmad Bābā al-Tinbuktī’s ṭabaqāt works were written, the first of them being the author’s personal experience as a prisoner in Marrakech and the building of his intellectual reputation in a foreign land.
-On the other hand, his strong interest in the sociopolitical role of the ʿulamāʾ, and how it could expose a certain zeitgeist of self-consciousness among the Timbuktu learned elite, which could derive from the emergence of bīḍān hegemony in the region.
+Preceding the interest in portraying the ulamāʾ evinced in the so-called Timbuktu Chronicles, al-Saʿdī’s Tārīkh al-sūdān, and the writings of Ibn al-Mukhtār, al-Tinbuktī’s description of the religious, intellectual, and sociopolitical activities of Timbuktu’s scholarly elite during the Songhay Empire’s golden age shares its distinctive approach with that of those later works, which were written during the period of Saʿdid domination over a large part of the Niger Bend (999/1591–1070/1659).
+They portray the Timbuktu fuqahāʾ as superior to scholars from other West African locations.
+Similarly, perhaps even more so, the biographies of West African ulamāʾ featured in al-Tinbuktī’s biographical works belong almost exclusively to scholars from the author’s own household, the illustrious and powerful Aqīt clan that was established in Timbuktu.
+This study reflects on this relative neglect of jurists from other Timbuktu households and from elsewhere in West Africa and relates it to the contexts in which al-Tinbuktī’s ṭabaqāt were written, being during the author’s imprisonment in Marrakech, and the development of his intellectual reputation in a foreign land.
+He evinced a strong interest in the sociopolitical role of the ulamāʾ and exemplifies a tendency toward self-consciousness among the Timbuktu learned elite that could have derived from the bīḍān rise to hegemony in the region.